julianjca/juliancanderson.com/src/content/blog/pfp-nfts/index.md

 PFP projects are on the rise right now because it fulfils human nature.
 There will be a point where it will stop and people will move on to the next type of NFT.
 But since most of the top tier projects are getting too expensive, people will keep on finding the next one so they can be a part of something.
 The demand will always be there once newer people are coming into the space.

 I hope that this short essay can be a good explanation on PFP NFT projects.
+My [twitter DM](https://twitter.com/juliancanderson) is open if there's anything you want to discuss.

+---

-Thanks to Kalani and Greg Isenberg for giving feedback and reading the draft of this essay.
+Thanks to [Kalani](https://twitter.com/ScarrottKalani) and [Greg Isenberg](https://twitter.com/gregisenberg) for giving feedback and reading the draft of this essay.
+Thanks to [Evan Tan](https://twitter.com/evantan) for letting me use his Ape and Punk on this essay.